When Are Root Canal Treatments Necessary?

 People and popular culture often stigmatize root canal therapy as an uncomfortable procedure although this is incorrect.
 In fact, the completion of a root canal treatment often relieves intense pain and brings comfort to the patient.
 If you are experiencing anxiety in advance of your root canal treatment, please let us know as we can arrange for you to receive dental sedation during the procedure.
 Please refer to our “Dental Sedation” page accessible from our “Dental Services” menu.

-What is involved in having a root canal treatment completed?
+What is involved in a root canal procedure?

 During your appointment, we will provide anesthesia with a surgical grade, high strength, local anesthetic.
 This anesthetic solution is twice as strong as the anesthetic used for dental filling procedures.
 The only thing the patient will notice in response to the use of this anesthetic is a stronger or more profound sense of numbness around the tooth to be treated.